-Before taking out a loan, calculate your debt to income ratio to have an understanding of what lenders are looking at when determining how risky a borrower you are, and whether you have enough money each month to make your monthly payments.
+Before taking out a loan, calculate your debt-to-income ratio to understand what lenders are looking at when determining how risky a borrower you are and whether you have enough money each month to make your monthly payments.

 1. Add up your monthly debts

 The first step toward calculating your debt-to-income ratio is adding up all your monthly debt payments.
 Your list of monthly debts will include any debts listed on your credit report, including: